Rohan00Paramanand/Home-Inventory/README.md

 # Home Inventory

-Simple website that addresses a very common issue: locating where we put certain items in our houmes at the right time.
+Simple website that addresses a very common issue: locating where we put certain items in our homes at the right time.

 ## Features:
 ### Add Items